ALL

 Lubricants

 Lubricants are also important for anal sex.
-If women have severe vaginal pain or have had all (or part) of the vagina removed during surgery, they may want to try anal sex.
-Some women have orgasms during anal sex because there are sensitive nerve endings near the vagina that might be stimulated.
-Use a condom and a lots of water based lubricant for anal sex and tell your partner to move slowly.
+If you have severe vaginal pain or have had all or part of your vagina removed during surgery, you may want to try anal sex.
+There are sensitive nerve endings near the vagina that might be stimulated during anal sex, so you may have orgasms.
+When having anal sex, use a condom and lots of water-based lubricant.
+Tell your partner to move slowly.
 Before you start, make sure you’re as relaxed as possible.
 Talk to your partner about what feels good and what doesn’t.

 Water-Based Lubricants